-The Associate Chief Nursing Officer (ACNO) provides leadership in all aspects of nursing.
-These functions include: planning, managing, and evaluating all administrative and operational activities within Ambulatory Care Nursing Services, Home Care Services and University of Michigan Medical Group, and other clinical programmatic areas, as assigned.
+The Associate Chief Nursing Officer provides leadership in all aspects of nursing.
+These functions include: planning, managing, and evaluating all administrative and operational activities within the Cardiovascular Center and University Hospital nursing services and other clinical programmatic areas, as assigned.

-Reports directly to the Chief Nursing Officer for Ambulatory Care Services, Home Care Services and University of Michigan Medical Group.
+Reports directly to the Chief Nursing Officer for the University Hospital/Cardiovascular Center.

-Partners with the Associate Chief Clinical Officers and the Associate Chief Operating Officers.
+Partners with the Associate Chief Clinical Officer and the Associate Hospital Director for CV/Neuro as part of the Subsegment Leadership Triad.
 Collaborates with Nurse leader colleagues, Department Chairs and other Michigan Medicine leadership and staff.

-Functional and administrative supervision is exercised over Clinical Nurse Directors, Clinical Nurse Supervisors, Staff Nurses, Clinical Nurse Specialists, Professional/Administrative and office staff, and assistive personnel.
+Functional and administrative supervision is exercised over Clinical Nursing Directors, Nursing Supervisors, Staff Nurses, Clinical Nurse Specialists, Professional/Administrative and office staff, and assistive personnel.